andreasebbehoj/ebbehoej.dk/content/post/stata-ressources-for-beginners/index.md

 {{% toc %}}

-### YouTube guides
+### YouTube

-YouTube is a good place to start when learning Stata.
-There are **a lot** of YouTube guides on Stata.
-I personally prefer [StataCorp's own YouTube channel](https://www.youtube.com/user/statacorp/playlists) with Chuck Huber, because 1) they have tons of tutorials covering both both simple and complicated tasks, 2) videos are conveniently categorized in playlists, and 3) most importantly, because Chuck's videos are short!
+There are **a lot** of YouTube tutorials on Stata and it is a good place to start when learning Stata.
+Personally, I prefer [StataCorp's own YouTube channel](https://www.youtube.com/user/statacorp/playlists) with Chuck Huber, because 1) they have tons of tutorials covering both both simple and complicated tasks, 2) videos are conveniently categorized in playlists, and 3) most importantly, because Chuck's videos are short!
 There are a lot of other videos on YouTube that have better graphics or cover more complex stuff.
 But they can be hit'n miss and some of them spend ages explaining every excruciating detail of even the simplest functions.
 Not Chuck Huber, that guy is a surgeon.

 Some good playlists to start with: